Skaar (character): Fictional character biography

-During the "Chaos War" storyline, Skaar helps his father and his friends in their fight against the forces of Amatsu-Mikaboshi.
-When it is discovered that Brian Banner has been brought back from the dead and has become a Guilt Hulk/Devil Hulk hybrid, Skaar helps his father fight his grandfather.
+During the "Chaos War" storyline, Skaar helps his father and his friends battle the forces of Amatsu-Mikaboshi.
+When it is discovered that Brian Banner has returned from the dead and become a Guilt Hulk/Devil Hulk hybrid, Skaar helps his father fight his grandfather.

-Skaar accompanies the Hulk and the Warbound to the Savage Land when they are contacted by Ka-Zar regarding the death of some Sakaarians who were living there.
-They discover that the insectoid Miek is involved in a plot to use Sakaarian bodies to store his hatchlings.
+Skaar accompanies the Hulk and the Warbound to the Savage Land when they are contacted by Ka-Zar regarding the death of some Sakaarans who were living there.
+They discover that Miek is involved in a plot to use Sakaaran bodies to store his hatchlings.
 When Skaar refuses to allow the Hulk to harm the hatchlings, Miek attempts to drug Skaar.
-Following Miek's apparent death, Skaar remains in the Savage Land to keep an eye on the remaining Sakaarians.
+Following Miek's apparent death, Skaar remains in the Savage Land to keep an eye on the remaining Sakaarans.

 Skaar is recruited by Norman Osborn to join the second incarnation of the Dark Avengers.
 His first fight with the team goes against him when the New Avengers discover them.
 After the Dark Avengers reveal that they have captured Captain America and are planning to capture the other Avengers to put on trial, Skaar turns on his teammates.
 It is revealed at that point that Skaar is actually a double agent.
 He then frees Captain America while the New Avengers defeat the remaining Dark Avengers.

 Skaar later travels back to the Savage Land as it reminds him of his home planet.
 The Hulk in his Doc Green form tracks Skaar there to depower him as part of his plan to depower every gamma mutate on Earth.
 After a brief fight, Skaar is finally depowered.
 Doc Green teleports Skaar to Paris along with a backpack full of money so he can start a new and better life under the alias "Santos".

 The Abomination's company Green Spring later repowers Skaar.
 While working for Green Spring, Skaar is dispatched to retrieve the escaped gamma mutate Stockpile.
-This puts Skaar into conflict with the group Gamma Flight, which comes to Stockpile's defense, and the U.S. Hulkbuster Force, which was formed to stop the threat of gamma mutates.
+This puts Skaar into conflict with Gamma Flight, which comes to Stockpile's defense, and the U.S. Hulkbuster Force, which was formed to stop the threat of gamma mutates.
 Skaar easily defeats the U.S. Hulkbuster Force, but spares its members' lives.
+He is subsequently tracked down by She-Hulk, a meeting which ends with him resolving to track down and save potential victims of the "Bureau of Alien Neutralization".